CiscoDevNet/terraform-provider-aci/website/docs/r/contract_subject.html.markdown

 ## Argument Reference

 - `contract_dn` - (Required) Distinguished name of parent Contract object.
-- `name` - (Required) Name of Object contract subject.
+- `name` - (Required) Name of the contract subject object.
-- `annotation` - (Optional) Annotation for object contract subject.
+- `annotation` - (Optional) Annotation for the contract subject object.
-- `description` - (Optional) Description for object contract subject.
+- `description` - (Optional) Description for the contract subject object.
 - `cons_match_t` - (Optional) The subject match criteria across consumers.
 Allowed values are "All", "None", "AtmostOne" and "AtleastOne".
 Default value is "AtleastOne".
-- `name_alias` - (Optional) Name alias for object contract subject.
+- `name_alias` - (Optional) Name alias for the contract subject object.
 - `prio` - (Optional) The priority level of a sub application running behind an endpoint group, such as an Exchange server.
 Allowed values are "unspecified", "level1", "level2", "level3", "level4", "level5" and "level6".
 Default is "unspecified.
-- `prov_match_t` - (Optional) The subject match criteria across consumers.
+- `prov_match_t` - (Optional) The subject match criteria across providers.
 Allowed values are "All", "None", "AtmostOne" and "AtleastOne".
 Default value is "AtleastOne".
 - `rev_flt_ports` - (Optional) Enables filter to apply on ingress and egress traffic.
 Allowed values are "yes" and "no".
 Default is "yes".
 - `target_dscp` - (Optional) The target differentiated services code point (DSCP) of the path attached to the layer 3 outside profile.
 Allowed values are "CS0", "CS1", "AF11", "AF12", "AF13", "CS2", "AF21", "AF22", "AF23", "CS3", "AF31", "AF32", "AF33", "CS4", "AF41", "AF42", "AF43", "CS5", "VA", "EF", "CS6", "CS7" and "unspecified".
 Default is "unspecified".